chainstack/docs/docs/operations/starknet/networks.md

 * Mainnet — public StarkNet mainnet.
 L2 to the Ethereum mainnet.
 * Testnet — public StarkNet testnet.
 L2 to the Ethereum Goerli testnet.
+* Testnet2 — alternative public StarkNet testnet.
+L2 to the Ethereum Goerli testnet.

-For development purposes on the testnet, fund your accounts with [L2 Goerli ETH](https://faucet.goerli.starknet.io/).
+For development purposes on the testnet and testnet2, fund your accounts with [L2 Goerli ETH](https://faucet.goerli.starknet.io/).

 ::: tip See also